 Saving Money at the Grocery Store

-2. SHOP THE EDGES of the store first.
+2. Shop the edges of the store first.
 Most of the nutritious foods that you need, such as dairy products, fresh meats, and fruits and vegetables are found on the outside edge of the supermarket, while the processed stuff is in the center aisles.
 Stock up on the fresh food first, then go to the middle of the store for the few packaged items you need.

-4. BUY IN-SEASON.
+4. Buy in-season.
 Fresh fruits and vegetables are less expensive and taste better when they’re in season.
 Remember to check out

-6. CHECK the dates on foods and beverages.
+6. Check the dates on foods and beverages.
 Sell-by, use-by and best-by dates help you buy items that will provide longest shelf life in your home.

-7. STOCK UP only on those sale items that you will definitely use.
-Just buy what you can use relatively soon.
-Canned goods, soaps, and paper goods can be purchased economically in bulk and stored for extended periods, if space allows.
-Freezing bulk-purchased items may or may not work for you economically.
-While you will often get better prices and save shopping trips and fuel, you need to weigh those savings against the cost of a freezer and power to run it.
+7. Stock up only on those sale items that you will definitely use.
+Canned goods, soaps, and paper goods can be purchased in bulk and stored for extended periods, if space allows.
+Freezing bulk-purchased items may also be helpful if you have the space.

-8. ASK FOR RAINCHECKS if the store runs out of advertised sale items that you need.
-Unless they’ve noted limited supplies in their sale circular, stores must give you a rain check for sale items that they run out of during the sale period.
+8. Ask for rain checks if the store runs out of advertised sale items that you need.
+Unless they’ve noted limited supplies in their sale ads, stores must give you a rain check for sale items that run out during the sale period.
 The store should contact you when the item is back in stock, but play it safe and check back in a week or so.

-9. USE UNIT PRICING to compare costs between brands or sizes.
+9. Use unit pricing to compare costs between brands or sizes.
 In

 Many people believe that larger sizes are always the best buy.
-Not so.Sometimes, the smaller package actually has a lower Unit Price than the larger.
+Sometimes, the smaller package actually has a lower Unit Price than the larger.

-10. WATCH your order get tallied and check your receipt.
+10. Watch your order get tallied and check your receipt.
 Although price scanning does help make the checkout process more accurate, errors still can happen.
 Make sure your prices and coupons are scanned correctly.
 If you suspect an error, complete your transaction, then step to the side and check the receipt while the clerk begins the next order.
-If you do find an overcharge or some other problem, go to the service desk immediately and point it out.
+If you do find an overcharge or some other problem, go to the service desk and point it out.